The time to act on climate change is now

 The Paris Agreement was the first-ever universal, legally binding global climate change agreement, adopted at the Paris climate conference (COP21) in December 2015.
 It sets out a global framework to avoid dangerous climate change by limiting global warming to well below 2°C and pursuing efforts to limit it to 1.5°C.

+The UK declared a climate and ecological emergency on 1st May 2019.
 In April 2022, the Intergovernmental Panel on Climate Change advised that without immediate and deep emissions reductions across all sectors, limiting global warming to 1.5°C is beyond reach.
+More recent assessments indicate that the remaining carbon budget for 1.5°C is extremely small, and overshooting this limit is now highly likely.
 Limiting global warming will require major transitions in the energy sector.
 This will involve a substantial reduction in fossil fuel use, widespread electrification, improved energy efficiency, and use of alternative fuels.

 What does net zero mean?